Hearts join other Scots on 'massive learning curve'

 Are Hearts equipped for Europe?

-Hearts started against Fiorentina just one natural centre-back - 19-year-old Lewis Neilson - in a back three alongside Stephen Kingsley and Alex Cochrane.
+Hearts started against Fiorentina just one natural centre-half- 19-year-old Lewis Neilson - in a back three alongside Stephen Kingsley and Alex Cochrane.

 Injuries have caused disruption to the centre of defence, with Kye Rowles and Craig Halkett both sidelined, but are Hearts adequately equipped for the added toll of European football?
 There remains a sizeable void left by John Souttar's summer departure to Rangers.